Carter Muller Biography

 His repertoire stretches from Bach and Beethoven to Chopin, Liszt, Debussy, Prokofiev and further to contemporary music.
 In response to a recent solo performance in Antwerp, Klassiek Centraal België wrote: “It wasn't the raw power of youth behind the piano needing to be tamed, but rather a mature pianist...
 It had everything: the 'zeitgeist' of the music, its vibrancy, and the virtuosity of both the composition as well as the composer.”

 Between 2011 and 2018, Carter was a student at the Sweelinck Academy, the national academy for young talent of the Conservatory of Amsterdam, first with Marjes Benoist until April 2016 and subsequently with Nino Gvetadze.
 In addition he was admitted to the International Piano Academy 'Incontri col Maestro' in Imola, Italy in the summer of 2017, where he studied with Igor Roma.
-In September 2018, Carter started his Bachelor's Degree at the Zürcher Hochschule der Künste with Prof. Till Fellner.
+In September 2018, Carter started his Bachelor's degree at the Zürcher Hochschule der Künste with Prof. Till Fellner, with whom he will continue working during his Master's degree with a Specialization in Solo Performance, starting in September 2021.
 Before he moved to Holland he was a student of the renowned Dr. Peter Mack, Professor of Piano Performance at Cornish College of the Arts in Seattle.
 In 2015 he also joined a conducting program at the Nederlandse Junior Dirigeer Academie with Taco Kooistra and for two years he followed lessons at the Imola Piano Academy Eindhoven.
-Besides that, he has taken up a minor in composition, studying with Mathias Steinauer at the ZHdK.
+Besides that, he has taken up a minor in composition, studying with Mathias Steinauer at the ZHdK until his retirement in 2021.
 Carter has received master classes from various maestri throughout Europe and the United States.